BaoBao0926/BaoBao0926.github.io/_pages/about.md

         </div>

         <p class="research-description">
           This is the first survey to systematically review approximately 120+ Mamba-based studies in remote sensing.
-It provides a structured overview of the field, covering preliminary knowledge, Vision Mamba backbones, micro- and macro-level architectural advancements, downstream applications, and key challenges and future research directions.
+It provides a structured overview of the field organized into seven parts, covering foundations, model architectures, downstream applications, and future research directions.
         </p>

         <div class="research-links">